-I join forces remotely with small and independent teams across Europe for all kind of software activities related to, but not limited to Node-based microservices and distributed systems.
+I join forces remotely with small and independent teams across Europe for all kinds of software activities related to, but not limited to Node-based microservices and distributed systems.
 I take on short-term and project-based contracts through my single-member company.
-Let's have a chat and build something of value!

 Things move quickly in a live system.
 JavaScript allows me that.
 I can abuse its respect for functions to write concise and abstract code with it, composable software with functional programming influences from fantasy-land.
 I'm not scared of that absolute freedom, I avoid sticking types and unit tests too early in the project and bring everything to a halt.
 Explore it first, build it after!

-I like to manually test the core functionality, instead, those pure functions and project ideas that never change, like math never changes once you get it right.
-I like to keep the codebase small and succinct through exploration and constant iteration which takes a lot of effort If I get that right, the rest is assembling and reassembling the pieces.
+I like to manually test the core functionality, those pure functions and project ideas that never change, like math never changes once you get it right.
+I like to keep the codebase small through exploration and constant iteration which takes a lot of effort.
+If I get that right, the rest is assembling and reassembling the pieces.
 Then tearing them down.
 And reassemble.
 Then tear down.
 Then go for a walk.
 Then they fit.

 A strange feeling: I've worked with C for many years and the teams were more organized even though we've had ancient, dumb tools.
 Or maybe just because of that?
 Or maybe because the industry was less flashy, less prone to golden goose dreams and thus poorer?
 You tend to spend less when impoverished and don't embark on adventures beyond your means.
 I don't know, really.